T0W3RS/My_Portfolio/Publications/README.md

-This folder displays articles that I have authored and published in journals, conferences, and other platforms.
+This folder displays articles that I have authored and published in journals, conferences, and other platforms (first page only).
 Full versions can be found at the links provided.